Use the following rules regarding punctuation formatting in text describing interaction with the UI, periods, parentheses, and brackets.

 On the Insert menu, go to Pictures, and then select From File.
 (In this example, the comma following Pictures and the period following File aren’t bold because the punctuation isn’t part of the UI labels.)

-- For Notes, Figures, Tables, etc. bold both the word and the colon that follows.
+- Exceptions: For notes, tips, warnings, figure notations, and table notations, bold both the word/caption title and the colon that follows.